sjswitzer/SchemeJS/notes.md

 I don't use "const" for things that happen to be const, for instance as loop iterands;
 that's just too damn fussy.
 I use it for things that _should_ be const or _must_ be const.
+Sometimes I use const to make it trivial for JITs to discover that sonething cannot change.

 Instead of passing in booleans and other unnamed values as parameters (foo(3, true, false, 17)) I generally try to assign the value to a variable so that it has a name then pass that variable.